henrywu2019/BentoML/docs/source/guides/custom_input_adapter.rst

 -------------------------------------------------------------
-Define and save BentoService with the customized InputAdapter
+Define and save MyModel with the customized InputAdapter
 -------------------------------------------------------------

 .. code-block:: python